Why We All Need Community Immunity

 So as a parent, should you push the issue?
 As long as your child is healthy and not medically fragile, this may be one lesson to let them learn from experience.
 Offer a quick and cheerful suggestion to dress in layers, take a coat, or grab an umbrella.
 Kids won't catch a cold from getting chilled or wet, but they might get miserable - and they might opt for layers next time!

-Learn about the common cold and what really does cause it!
+and what really does cause it!

 Caffeine and Kids